-Otay Water District provides a safe and reliable water supply to nearly 223,000 customers in the communities of Otay Mesa, Chula Vista, Jamul, Spring Valley, Rancho San Diego, and unincorporated areas in southeastern San Diego County.
-To ensure water quality to your tap, Otay and the agencies it purchases its water from continually test water sources at the treatment plants and at points in the distribution system.
+Otay Water District provides a safe and reliable water supply to more than 223,000 customers in the communities of Otay Mesa, Chula Vista, Jamul, Spring Valley, Rancho San Diego, and unincorporated areas in southeastern San Diego County.
+To ensure water quality to your tap meets standards, Otay and the agencies it purchases its water from continually test water sources at the treatment plants and at points in the distribution system.

 The water sources delivered by Otay include the Colorado River, the State Water Project, and local supplies including seawater desalination from the Carlsbad Desalination Plant.
 Otay purchases its treated water from the San Diego County Water Authority, Helix Water District, and Metropolitan Water District of Southern California.